wp360-in/wp360-invoice/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The WP360 Invoice Plugin provides an intuitive solution to manage and create invoices seamlessly for WooCommerce websites. .
+The WP360 Invoice Plugin provides an intuitive solution to manage and create invoices seamlessly for WooCommerce websites. clone

 == Description ==
 The WP360 Invoice Plugin simplifies invoice management for WooCommerce websites with a user-friendly interface, centralized admin control, and client access to view and print their invoices.